Tracking Our Progress

 - Building on years of strategic recruitment and program development in the study of race, and inequality more broadly, the university formally launched the Center for the Study of Race, Ethnicity, and Equity (CRE2), which already has 80 affiliates and has inaugurated its grants, faculty fellowships, labs and other initiatives designed to galvanize faculty research.

 - Launched a cluster hire of 12 new faculty members doing pioneering research on race and/or ethnicity.
 Following a competitive initial round, the first set of hires in the cluster was approved by the provost and can be found here.
+The second round of proposals got underway during the spring 2020 semester.

 - Beyond the 12 hires in the cluster, we continue to aggressively pursue hires of faculty members doing field-defining work in race, including in African & African-American Studies.